 North Korea says underwater-launched missile test succeeded

-Wednesday’s test of the Pukguksong-3 missile, which North Korea describes as a submarine-launched ballistic missile, is seen as the North’s most high-profile weapons launch since it began diplomacy with the United States early last year.
-Some experts say North Korea wants to show to the U.S. what would happen if diplomacy fails again.
+Wednesday’s test of the Pukguksong-3 missile, which North Korea describes as a type of missile capable of being launched from a submarine, is seen as the North’s most high-profile weapons launch since it began diplomacy with the United States early last year.
+Some experts say North Korea wants to show to the U.S. what would happen if diplomacy fails again

 The Korean Central News Agency said the missile test in the waters off its east coast was successful and “ushered in a new phase in containing the outside forces' threat to (North Korea) and further bolstering its military muscle for self-defense.”

+Michael Elleman, a senior fellow at the International Institute for Strategic Studies, said the North Korean photos show “a missile breaching the sea’s surface after being ejected from an underwater launch tube, and then igniting its first-stage motor.”

+He wrote on the website 38 North that the missile was likely launched from “a submersible barge rather than a submarine, as evidenced by the nearby surface ship that presumably towed the barge to a safe off-shore location.”

-Kim Dong-yub, an analyst from Seoul's Institute for Far Eastern Studies, wrote on Facebook that the missile was likely fired from a barge built for an underwater launch.
+Kim Dong-yub, an analyst from Seoul's Institute for Far Eastern Studies, issued a similar assessment, saying the missile was likely from a barge built for an underwater launch.
 He said the missile is under development and that North Korea must test-fire it from a submarine before deploying it.

 South Korea’s Defense Ministry said the North Korean missile traveled about 450 kilometers (280 miles) at a maximum altitude of 910 kilometers (565 miles).
-Ministry officials said the missile flew higher than any other short-range weapons North Korea test-fired in recent months.
+Ministry officials said it flew higher than any other short-range weapons North Korea test-fired in recent months.

 KCNA said the missile was launched in a vertical mode and that its test had no adverse impact on the security of neighboring countries.
-It said Kim sent “warm congratulations” to the national defense scientific research units involved in the test-firing
+It said North Korean leader Kim Jong-un sent “warm congratulations” to the national defense scientific research units involved in the test-firing

 If fired at a standard trajectory, Kim, the analyst, said the missile could have travelled 1,500-2,000 kilometers (930-1,240 miles).
 He said the Pukguksong-3 is a medium-range missile.
 North Korea hadn’t tested a medium- and long-range missiles since its entrance to talks with the United States.

-North Korean and U.S. officials are to meet on Saturday to restart diplomacy on how to end the North Korean nuclear crisis.
-That diplomacy largely remains stalemated after the February breakdown of a second summit between President Donald Trump and North Korean leader Kim Jong Un in Vietnam.
+North Korean and U.S. officials are to meet on Saturday in Stockholm to restart diplomacy on how to end the North Korean nuclear crisis.
+That diplomacy largely remains stalemated after the February breakdown of a second summit between President Donald Trump and Kim Jong Un in Vietnam.

+The U.N.
+Security Council will hold closed consultations Tuesday on North Korea's recent ballistic missile launches, diplomats said Thursday.

+Britain, France and Germany called for a council meeting following the recent series of missile launches, which are a violation of U.N. sanctions.

 North Korea has recently warned its dealings with the United States may end if Washington fails to come up with new proposals to salvage the nuclear diplomacy by December.